nasa/harmony-netcdf-to-zarr/README.md

 and requires that certain environment variables be set, as shown in the Harmony Service Lib README.
 For example, `STAGING_BUCKET` and `STAGING_PATH` are required, and `EDL_USERNAME` and `EDL_PASSWORD` are required for any data behind Earthdata Login.
-For local testing (not integrated into Harmony in a dev environment or AWS deployment), use the example `.env` file in this repo:
+For automated testing (not integrated into Harmony in a dev environment or AWS deployment), use the example `.env` file in this repo:

     $ cp example/dotenv .env